Spudwick/PiNet/README.md

 #### Booting From USB Drive with BerryBoot
 The simplist way to configure BerryBoot to boot from a USB attached drive is to just have it connected when you first boot BerryBoot.
 You can then select it as the target drive.
 This does have the downside that the entire drive is used for the *Boot* and *Data* partitions.

-After some research I came across this post by [Norbert](https://www.raspberrypi.org/forums/viewtopic.php?t=238792) where he describes how to reconfigure BerryBoot after installation to boot from a partition on a USB attached drive.
+After some research I came across this post by [Norbert](https://www.raspberrypi.org/forums/viewtopic.php?t=238792) where he describes how to reconfigure BerryBoot after installation to boot the OS from a partition on a USB attached drive.
+The bootloader still lives and runs from the SD card however.
 First we must create the new partition and format it ready for BerryBoot to use.
 We can follow the same basic steps as when [formatting the SD card to install BerryBoot](#formatting-sd-card) with a few alterations.
 First we select the USB Drive as the `fdisk` target rather than the SD card.
 ```
 $ sudo fdisk /dev/sda